faaqi/Cheers2Peers/README.md

 # cheers2peers

-A new Flutter application for the comany emloyees to cheer their peers for thier perfomance in the company environment,
+A new Flutter application for the comany emloyees to cheer their peers for their perfommance in the company environment.

 ## App Details